xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 There is no single textbook that will be used in this course.
 The students might find the following books to be useful.
 - **[Deep Learning](https://www.deeplearningbook.org/), I. Goodfellow, Y. Bengio and A. Courville, MIT Press, 2016.**
 - [Neural Networks and Deep Learning: A Textbook](http://www.charuaggarwal.net/neural.htm), C. Aggarwal, Springer, September 2018.
-- [Dive into Deep Learning](https://d2l.ai/) -- an interactive online book, A. Zhang, Z. Lipton, M. Li and A. Smola from Amazon
+- [Dive into Deep Learning](https://d2l.ai/) -- an interactive online book, A. Zhang, Z. Lipton, M. Li, and A. Smola from Amazon

 ## Grading Policy
-This is a tentative grading criteria.
+This is a tentative grading policy.
 The final grades will be relative to others in the class.
 - 40% Homework Assignments
 - 20% Midterm Exam
 - 20% Final Exam